rjspencer/docs/theming.md

 **Modules Options**
 `supported` *(required)*

-	a comma separated list of supported content types
+	a comma separated list of supported content types *note: if you are only using one filter type here, please use the actual module for that specific type of content instead*

     accepted values are {ContentType-Audio}, {ContentType-Blog}, `blog_reposts`, {ContentType-Events}, {ContentType-Photos}, {ContentType-Statuses}, status_reposts, {ContentType-Videos}, {ContentType-Store}